Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

-Productboard is an enterprise customer feedback suite focusing on issue tracking and roadmaps.
+Productboard is an enterprise customer feedback suite focusing on project management and roadmaps.
 You can do a lot, but figuring out how to use it is a project on its own.
-It allows users to only see and upvote admins' posts, making it unideal for feedback collection.
+It allows users to only see and upvote admins' posts, making it unideal for collecting feedback.

 8. Sleekplan

-Sleekplan is one of the most affordable Canny alternatives that, in addition to feedback boards, roadmaps, and changelogs, also supports satisfaction surveys.
+Sleekplan is one of the most affordable Canny alternatives.
+In addition to customer feedback boards, it supports roadmaps, changelogs, and satisfaction surveys.

 What Sleekplan has that Canny doesn't?